sdtool/stateless-captcha/README.md

-# stateless-captcha
+# stateless-captcha for java

-Simple standalone captcha library for Java 8.
+Simple standalone stateless captcha library for Java 8.
 Stateless verification implementation for custom usage (such as spring boot stateless microservice mode).

 Based on http://simplecaptcha.sourceforge.net/ version 1.2.1